learnbyexample/learn_gnuawk/gnu_awk.md

 There's some tricky situations when using alternation.
 If it is used for filtering a line, there is no ambiguity.
 However, for use cases like substitution, it depends on a few factors.
 Say, you want to replace `are` or `spared` — which one should get precedence?
 The bigger word `spared` or the substring `are` inside it or based on something else?

 The alternative which matches earliest in the input gets precedence.
-Unlike other regular expression implementations, order of alternation doesn't affect the results.

 ```bash
 $ # note that 'sub' is used here, so only first match gets replaced